89 Surefire Sales Email Subject Lines: Hook Prospects First Time

 Direct

 A direct approach is often the best.
-Breaking the ice by calling out a problem or challenge your prospect currently faces in the subject line will help your email cut through the crowd.
+Get attention by mentioning a problem your prospect has in the subject line.
+This will make your email stand out.

 For example: [Pain-point] making you [emotion]?
 I can help.